 Ensuring students and staff are protected from the harmful effects of the sun is important for all Queensland schools.
 All schools have a sun safety strategy that is developed in consultation with the school community.
 The strategy includes planning considerations for outdoor activities to reduce, as far as practicable, time spent by students in the sun between 10am - 2pm and the student dress code which includes wearing of hats and swim shirts.
 All schools provide SPF 30+ (or more) broad spectrum water resistant sunscreen for students to use.
 The entire school community has a part to play in sun safety.

-Education Queensland schools remain open and students are not sent home during periods of excessive heat or heat wave conditions.
+Unless the Principal or Regional Director determines that the school must temporarily close due to a disaster or emergency situation, Queensland state schools remain open and students are not sent home during periods of excessive heat or heatwave conditions.

-If the ambient temperature is between 31 and 35 degrees Celsius and the relative humidity is over 30%, planned vigorous, sustained activity may be limited in intensity or duration to less than 60 minutes per session.
+If the ambient temperature is between 31 and 35 degrees Celsius and the relative humidity is over 50%, planned vigorous, sustained physical activity should be limited in intensity or duration to less than 60 minutes per session.

-If the ambient temperature is over 36 degrees Celsius and the relative humidity is over 25%, planned vigorous, sustained activity may be postponed to a cooler part of the day or even cancelled.
+If the ambient temperature is over 36 degrees Celsius and the relative humidity is over 30%, planned vigorous, sustained physical activity should be postponed to a cooler part of the day or even cancelled.

 Schools implement drug intervention measures for students involved in drug-related incidents at school or during school activities.